Edward Pigot Seismic Observatory (EPSO), Coonabarabran, NSW, Australia

 Australian Atlas of Operating Mines

-A construction log of EPSO may be found here.
-For suggestions and comments regarding this web site, please contact Andre.
+A few of my favourite seismic places are listed here.
+For suggestions and comments regarding this Web site, please email me.